A Baby Girl, A New Princess Is Born

 Students of The First Degree of The Radiance Technique® can participate with their TRT® hands-on – expanding their own joy and mutual celebration of the birth of this baby as well as all babies on the planet.

-Kate and William extended their circle of celebration to embrace the many babies born recently.
+Catherine and William extended their circle of celebration to embrace the many babies born recently.
 With the launch of the royal hashtag #Welcometothefamily, they invited others to participate.
-I love the inclusiveness of it.

 This Princess Will Remain In Line Of Succession

 Of special intrigue to me is that this royal baby girl will remain in line of succession only due to new laws that came into effect in March 2015.
 This change of laws governing succession means that as a girl, for the first time, she will remain ahead of any younger brother in the line of succession.

 Previously, under the ancient rules of male primogeniture, royal sons took precedence over their female siblings, even jumping ahead of first-born royal daughters.
 These laws had been in place since 1701.

 For an American like me, unfamiliar with lines of royal succession, I turned to this article in The Telegraph that spells out in detail the present line of succession: New Royal baby will change family tree.

 Celebrating A Birth – A Chance to Come Together